GitMirroring/gnuboot/site/faq.md

 Refer to the [LinuxBoot website](https://www.linuxboot.org/).
 This is a special system that uses BusyBox and the Linux kernel, which goes in the boot flash as a coreboot payload.
-You can insert it into your GNU Boot ROM image using cbfstool, if it's big enough.
+You can insert it into your GNU Boot image using cbfstool, if it's big enough.
 On KCMA-D8/KGPE-D16 it's trivial to upgrade the boot flash to 16MiB, which is more than enough to fit LinuxBoot.
 See:\
 [External flashing guide](docs/install/spi.md)

 LinuxBoot has many advanced features.
 It provides a bootloader called uroot,